-This Creamy Limoncello Italian Ricotta Cake Recipe is a light and refreshing gluten free dessert with just the right amount of sweetness.
+This Creamy Limoncello Italian Ricotta Cake Recipe is a light and refreshing gluten free, ricotta dessert with just the right amount of sweetness.
 So simple and convenient to prepare, it is the perfect way to end any holiday meal.

 So here we are, about to begin another year!
 Time really does fly when you are having fun!
 Hopefully, this past year has been good to all of you.

-But, despite all that, there is nothing like a homemade cake to end a meal, right?
+But, despite all that, there is nothing like a desert with ricotta cheese to end a meal, right?
 Today, I would like to share with you this Creamy Limoncello Italian Ricotta Cake Recipe.
 If you recall, I made some Creamy Limoncello a few months ago.
 I still have a bottle in the freezer that I will use exclusively for desserts.

 FOUR reasons to love this ricotta cake: